 At Technology in Motion, we carry out a visual inspection of all our patients and use diagonal measurements to calculate the Cranial Vault Asymmetry Index (CVAI).
 The CVAI allows us to determine the severity of plagiocephaly.
 This takes into account the difference between the diagonal head shape measurements to establish the degree of asymmetry.

 Plagiocephaly classification of normal, mild, moderate or severe is usually determined in terms of standard deviation, or the extent to which the head shape measurements deviate from the population norm.
-You can read about this in more detail here, and get an indication of your baby’s head shape classification using our plagiocephaly severity assessment app.
+You can read about this in more detail in our previous blog post, and get an indication of your baby’s head shape classification using our plagiocephaly severity assessment app.

 Monitoring techniques and equipment vary from company to company, but anthropomorphic (head) measurements are usually taken using either a caliper or a three-dimensional scanner.
 While scanners are accurate, they are also a significant expense and very few (if any) doctors and physiotherapy units have easy access to a scanner.
 This has led clinicians to investigate other potential methods for classifying plagiocephaly.